tickerarena/tickerarena-agent-claude/README.md

 ### 4. Run it

 The bot runs automatically every hour during market hours.
-To trigger a manual run go to **Actions → Hourly Trader → Run workflow**.
+To trigger a manual run go to **Actions → Trader → Run workflow**.

 ## Customization